 Some advice remains true for many workplace problems, including sexual harassment, hostile work environment, racial or sexual discrimination, and other forms of harassment and discrimination in the workplace.
 I am a California attorney, and some concepts seem to apply to all work situations.

 The Kaufman Law Firm is dedicated to representing employees in disputes against their employers regarding the harassment laws in California.

 Follow Your Company’s Human Resource Policies

 If you feel you are subject to workplace harassment or discrimination, do what your company tells you to do in such a situation.
 In other words, read your employer’s sexual harassment policies and racial discrimination policies, and do what they tell you.

-In assessing these racial discrimination and sexual harassment cases, jurors want to see detailed policies on diversity, discrimination, and sexual harassment training as well as basic management techniques.
+In assessing this racial discrimination and sexual harassment cases, jurors want to see detailed policies on diversity, discrimination, and sexual harassment training as well as basic management techniques.
 The employees should be educated in these policies and they must be enforced fairly and consistently.
 Companies can have such policies in writing but do not follow them in practice.
 If this happens, it often will reflect poorly upon the company in court.
 Likewise, it may reflect poorly upon the employee if they fail to make use of the policies.

 Besides juries, the courts want to see employees taking advantage of the employer’s anti-harassment and anti-discrimination policies.
 If you ignore these policies, the courts may cut your damages or wipe them out entirely.

 Therefore, the victim of harassment discrimination in the workplace has the burden of making use of these policies and following the company’s procedures.
 Typically, these policies direct employees to complain immediately to the company’s human resources department, and thus you should report what you feel is wrong to human resources.
 When you make reports, be specific about what happened and be sure to include all conduct that you felt was objectionable.